-I was at a recent IDC security leaders’ dinner where the topic of GDPR came up again, with discussion on perceptions to it.
+I was at a recent IDC security leaders’ dinner where the topic of GDPR came up again, with a discussion on perceptions to it.
 The question was whether security leaders see it as a “glass half empty or full” scenario:

 Do you see the regulation as an opportunity to embrace the opportunity to review and evolve your cybersecurity capabilities to leapfrog today’s requirements, building something that can scale for the future?
 Or is this another regulatory burden that companies must “get through” to move on to the next daily challenge?